bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           DBs, coding and infrastructure.

-          *   Build intelligent business processes with your own user interfaces
+          *   Inject AI and data science into new business processes

-          *   Share live data via browser or API with any business team or third party
+          *   Scale beyond your systems without infrastructure or new seats

+          *   Frontend teams and developers iterate together

-          *   Derive new insights from mixed real-time data and execute your unique, differentiating algorithms
+          *   Directly power new interfaces and your existing commerce and DX platforms
         video_embed_html: ''
         media_position: left
         media_width: fifty